- How to Start using WooCommerce Cost of Goods for your Shop?

 - Reset Settings

-- Adding Cost of Goods through the Module in Product Page [Edit Mode]
+- Adding Cost of Goods through the Product in Product Page [Edit Mode]

 - Exporting the WooCommerce Cost of Goods [For Developers and Administrators]

-The WooCommerce Cost of Goods module of the Booster Plugin enables store administrators to save various types of product pricing details with your default product description.
+The WooCommerce Cost of Goods plugin in the Booster toolkit enables store administrators to save various types of product pricing details with your default product description.
 This functionality ensures easy selling-price calculation, profit computation, inventory management, record-keeping, and references for future purchases.

-Using this module, you can capture a few or all of these details for your products in your eCommerce store:
+Using this plugin, you can capture a few or all of these details for your products in your eCommerce store:

 - Purchase Cost